-The Credit Union is required to maintain a statutory reserve (regular reserve) in accordance with the Federal Credit Union Act.
-This statutory reserve represents a regulatory restriction and is not available for the payment of interest.
+As of December 31, 2021, the Credit Union was required to maintain a statutory reserve (regular reserve) in accordance with the Federal Credit Union Act.
+This statutory reserve represents a regulatory restriction and was not available for the payment of interest.
+Effective January 1, 2022, the regular reserve requirement was eliminated which is reflected as a transfer to undivided earnings in the statements of members' equity.